fpga-accel/otc-fpga/fp1/hardware/sdaccel_design/examples/vadd_cl/README.md

 - src
 - scripts

-# File and Folder Description
+# File and Folder Descriptions
 - prj

   - prj/bin

   This directory stores the executable files and target files, such as xclbin, generated after compilation.

   - prj/log

   This directory stores logs generated after the execution of target files.

 - sim

 This is the user simulation directory.

 - src

-This directory stores host source code and kernel source code.
+This directory stores the host source code and kernel source code.

 - scripts